 Only you can make it happen to physically move, to be active, to play, to exercise.
 Get on your feet and dance or check out Lifestyle Recalibration has a great set of exercise regimes that you can follow.
 Or, if you enjoy running, weight lifting or biking you’re on your own and may need some tunes or a playlist to push your best natural pre workout to an another level.

 Sure, there are some days when there’s a chill in the air and you don’t want to get out from under the warm covers.
 I get it.
 But I also know how much better I feel once I have taken action by going to my favorite gym for an hour class of cardio, HIIT, strengthening, yoga, you name it.
 For me, this is an important part of my health and wellness, and it can (and should) be for you, too.
 By taking those first steps, you can look toward your next class with more energy, motivation and confidence.

 So why do you need to get off the couch, stand up and move?
 Your overall health counts on it.
 Living a sedentary lifestyle, you age more quickly, decrease mobility and increase your risk for many health conditions.
 You can prevent so many health problems through consistent daily action.

 Need help in getting off the couch?
-Here are some tips to motivate you on your journey.
+Here are some tips from Fit Aspect to motivate you on your journey.